The Cairns region has some of the most beautiful coastline in Queensland, and our tropical beaches are a popular destination all year round.

 Council provides lifeguard services on the beaches listed below and on Green Island at certain times.

-All lifeguards and volunteer lifesavers are fully trained in first aid and in the treatment of marine stings from dangerous marine stingers, and have direct contact with emergency services.
+All lifeguards and volunteer lifesavers are fully trained in first aid and in the treatment of stings from dangerous marine stingers, and have direct contact with emergency services.

 - Ellis Beach

 - Palm Cove